User guide

 Figure 1: AgileGenotyper user interface

 AgileGenotyper is designed to derive genotype information from exome pulldown sequence data.
 In keeping with this aim, AgileGenotyper refers to an annotation file that contains the locations of protein-coding exons and their genomic sequences.
 This file can be created by either AgileGenotyper itself or the related program AgileAnnotator.
-To create an annotation file, press Create in the Create annotated feature file panel (Figure 1).
+To create an annotation file, press in the Create annotated feature file panel (Figure 1).
 This causes the Annotation file creation window to be displayed (Figure 2).

 Figure 2: The annotation file creation window